Decomposition into Low-rank plus Additive Matrices for Background/Foreground Separation: A Review for a Comparative Evaluation with a Large-Scale Dataset: Robust Principal Component Analysis

 In order to perform OR-PCA, a number of video frames are first initialized as a low dimensional basis then stochastic optimization is performed on each input frame to separate the low-rank and sparse component.
 As compare to conventional RPCA via PCP based schemes, no batch optimizations are needed therefore OR-PCA is applicable for real time processing.
 In addition, a global pre-processing steps such as Laplacian and Gaussian images are introduced in modified OR-PCA which increase the detection rate.
 Using these modifications in original scheme, both memory cost and computational time is decreased, since the idea is based on to process one single frame per time instance, but the method shows some weak performance when large variations in the background scenes occurs such as waving trees and water surface. \\

-Therefore, Javed et al. \cite{1010-2}\cite{1010-6} further improved the foreground segmentation using the continuous constraints such as Markov Random Field (MRF).
+Therefore, Javed et al. \cite{1010-2}\cite{1010-6} further improved the foreground segmentation using the continuous constraints with Markov Random Field (MRF).
 OR-PCA via image decomposition using initialization scheme including continuous MRF with tuned parameters shows a drastic improvements in the experimental results specially in case highly dynamic backgrounds.
 In their work a good parameters range is provided according to different background scenarios.
 A huge amount of experimental results are provided which shows a very nice potential for its real time applicability.
-This scheme was improved with dynamic feature selection \cite{1010-3}\cite{1010-6}, a depth extended version with spatiotemporal constraints \cite{1010-4}, and for noisy videos \cite{1010-5}.
-In another way, Han et al. \cite{1541} improved OR-PCA to be robust against camera jitter.
+This scheme was improved with dynamic feature selection \cite{1010-3}\cite{1010-6}, a depth-extended version caled DEOR-PCA with spatiotemporal constraints \cite{1010-4}, and for noisy videos with Active Random Field (ARF) \cite{1010-5}.
+In an other way, Han et al. \cite{1541}\cite{1911} improved OR-PCA to be robust against camera jitter. \\

+In an other approach, Chen and Li \cite{16050} proposed an online algorithm based on Incremental Nonnegative Matrix Factorization (INMF) \cite{16051} to solve the OR-PCA problem.
+Firstly, nonnegative constraints are added on the coefficient vector and background subspace, and multiplicative update rules are used to compute them in order to avoid unreasonable negative pixels appearing in the estimated background images.
+Then the structural relationship of the foreground pixels is taken into account by using structured sparsity-inducing norm.
+Weights to update the background subspace are chosen appropriately as follows: 1) When new frames contain rather slowly moving objects, small weights are assigned for new frames to avoid ghosts in the computed background images, and 2) if background changes quickly, greater weights are used for adapting to the background changes.
+So a tradeoff is considered between the two situations when setting weights.
+Experimental results \cite{16050} show that this method outperforms the original OR-PCA \cite{1010}, the original RPCA-PCP \cite{3} and DECOLOR \cite{25}.